Getting started

 Guide: Preparing Your Website for SEO-Optimized Auto Content

-This guide walks through each part of the SEO payload—Tags & Categories, Meta Titles and Descriptions, and FAQ/Schema plus Internal Linking—and explains how to make your site ready to accept and display them properly.
+This guide walks through each part of the SEO payload - tags and categories, meta titles and descriptions, plus FAQ and schema with internal linking - and explains how to make your site ready to accept and display them properly.

-1. Tags & Categories: Structuring Your Blog for Clarity
+1. Tags and Categories: Structuring Your Blog for Clarity

 Tags and categories help both readers and search engines understand the structure of your site.
 They organize your content into logical themes and make internal linking easier.
 Trafficontent now automatically includes tags and category data in every content payload.